ISISComputingGroup/ibex_developers_manual/Retrospective-Notes-2019.09.11.md

 # At SAG can we emphasize emergency jobs if they are large?

 This has already happened at the SAG meeting earlier in the day before this retrospective

+# After/during sprint retrospective should we note down and work out ways to implement what we have discussed?

+This is already being done in these notes.